To Footer

 Mechanical and Electrical Systems

-Students engage in a qualitative and quantitative study of environmental control systems used in buildings.
+Provides a qualitative and quantitative study of environmental control systems used in buildings.
 Lecture: 3 credits (45 contact hours).

-Pre-requisite: ACH 175 and MAT 125, or consent of instructor.
+Pre-requisite: ACH 175 and MAT 125, or Consent of instructor.

 Attributes: Technical